OctopusDeploy/blog/blog/2020-07/deploying-to-openshift-with-octopus-deploy/index.md

 #### Hyper-V Virtual Switches

 The Windows CRC download is a single .exe file.
 This file takes care of creating and provisioning the VM to run OpenShift on a laptop.
-One thing I discovered when using CRC is that it specifically used the default virtual switch in Hyper-V.  Some time ago, Windows disabled the ability to edit the default virtual switch so it’s permanently stuck using Network Address Translation (NAT).
+One thing I discovered using CRC is that it specifically uses the default virtual switch in Hyper-V.  Some time ago, Windows disabled the ability to edit the default virtual switch so it’s permanently stuck using Network Address Translation (NAT).
 However, I did manage to find a not well publicized feature of CRC, if you create a virtual switch called `crc`, the provisioning of the VM will use that virtual switch instead.

 #### CRC changes the DNS server to itself

-The folks at Red Hat have tried to make things as easy as possible by having an all encompassing solution so you can learn the OpenShift product.
+The folks at Red Hat have tried to make things as easy as possible by having an all encompassing solution to help you can learn the OpenShift product.
 This includes altering your network settings to change the DNS server to itself so you can resolve the built-in DNS entries.
-I’ll admit to not have paid enough attention to the messages as everything was being set up, and then scratching my head for a while trying to figure out why my local DNS entries no longer worked.
+I’ll admit to not paying enough attention to the messages as everything was being set up, and then scratching my head for a while trying to figure out why my local DNS entries no longer worked.
 After I figured that out, it was easy enough to duplicate the DNS entries local to the laptop so that external machines could interact with the OpenShift cluster.

 ### OpenShift Perspectives